UIUC-iSchool-DataViz/spr2024/week11/lecture11.md

   .attr("height", 300);
 ```

-or, in Iodide, we can create one through standard HTML:
+or, in Starboard, we can create one through standard HTML:

 ```
 <svg id="my_svg">